Tesseract: As a configuration

 This configuration matrix represents the tesseract.
 The rows and columns correspond to vertices, edges, faces, and cells.
 The diagonal numbers say how many of each element occur in the whole tesseract.
+The diagonal reduces to the f-vector (16,32,24,8).

 The nondiagonal numbers say how many of the column's element occur in or at the row's element.
 For example, the 2 in the first column of the second row indicates that there are 2 vertices in (i.e., at the extremes of) each edge; the 4 in the second column of the first row indicates that 4 edges meet at each vertex.

+The bottom row defines they facets, here cubes, have f-vector (8,12,6).
+The next row left of diagonal is ridge elements (facet of cube), here a square, (4,4).

+The upper row is the f-vector of the vertex figure, here tetrahedra, (4,6,4).
+The next row is vertex figure ridge, here a triangle, (3,3).

 Projections

 It is possible to project tesseracts into three- and two-dimensional spaces, similarly to projecting a cube into two-dimensional space.

 The cell-first parallel projection of the tesseract into three-dimensional space has a cubical envelope.
 The nearest and farthest cells are projected onto the cube, and the remaining six cells are projected onto the six square faces of the cube.

 The face-first parallel projection of the tesseract into three-dimensional space has a cuboidal envelope.
 Two pairs of cells project to the upper and lower halves of this envelope, and the four remaining cells project to the side faces.

 The edge-first parallel projection of the tesseract into three-dimensional space has an envelope in the shape of a hexagonal prism.
 Six cells project onto rhombic prisms, which are laid out in the hexagonal prism in a way analogous to how the faces of the 3D cube project onto six rhombs in a hexagonal envelope under vertex-first projection.
 The two remaining cells project onto the prism bases.